tkmagesh/Zeomega-Angular-Jun-2023/angular.md

 ### Pure Function ###
 - a function whose invocation can be replaced with the result WITHOUT affecting the final outcome

+### Async Programming ###
+- Async Operation - An operation that is initiated but not waited for its completion